"Gorbachev Factor"

 legislative, executive, and judicial powers, and many other

-structures of a democratic system of government.
-In real life,
+structures of a democratic system of government. in real life,

 however, the mass of the working population was immediately